Computer Institutional Purchases

-If you are a Main Campus faculty or staff member and are uncertain whether you need to purchase a new computer, please visit the Main Campus Computer Replacement Program page before you buy anything.
+If you are a faculty or staff member and are uncertain whether you need to purchase a new computer, please visit the Computer Replacement Program page before you buy anything.

-Before purchasing a computer, please make sure it meets the minimum institutional standard.
 A non-standard computer system may have limited on-site support and may incur vendor based support fees.
-UIS desktop staff are able to order parts and supplies for Dell and Apple computers that are purchased through the university contracts and can facilitate warranty repairs.
+UIS desktop staff are able to order parts and supplies for Windows and Apple computers that are purchased through the university contracts and can facilitate warranty repairs.
 Computers from other vendors may have to rely on coordination with those companies which will extend repair times.

 - Obtaining a Main Campus Replacement Program Funded Computer

 - Exception Process: What if I Need Something Else?

 Contact email@example.com to open a ticket with your request.
 UIS staff will inquire with the Main Campus Finance Office to identify if you are currently eligible for a program funded computer.
 If you are, we will assist you in selecting the model and customizations you need and place the order.
 If not, we will investigate when you may become eligible for a program funded replacement computer.
 Please note: the Main Campus Finance Office has to provide financial approval in GMS for every program funded purchase after UIS has created the order for you.